oldnapalm/CoordRecorder/README.md

 - Press `F9` to view current coordinates
 - Press `F10` to save to file

-Save one more waypoint close to the start point to be used as the start banner.
+Save one more point close to the start point to be used as the start banner.
+Player heading will be used for banner rotation.

 ### Add waypoints
 - Add a waypoint in the map